ground-creative/YourHomeServer/README.md

 	"lr-light3": { "actions": "brightness^temperature^on" , "values": "10^10" }
 }
 ```
-Run your scene\
+Run your scene by calling this endpoint\
 http://address:port/local/scene/lr-lights-on/

 ### Query scene configuration

-This feauture allows you to make a request to retrieve values from multiple devices at once.\
+This feauture allows you to make a request to retrieve values from multiple devices at once.
 Create a scene just like the previous example and use either info as action or specify device fields found in the schema file.

-Example scene query configuration
+Example scene query configuration:
 ```
 "air-values":
 {